alainm23/color/README.md

-## Color View
+## Color
-Visualizer and color converter to hex, rgb, etc
+Create and save perfect palettes in seconds!

 ## Installation